 We generally have 165-185 children in camp at any one time, for sessions lasting 2 weeks (for 1st time younger campers), 3 weeks in August, 4 weeks in July, or the full 7 weeks.
 They are grouped based on their birthdates, with approximately 10 – 16 children in a bunk, usually two bunks (one girl’s, one boy’s) in a group.
 All genders generally do all activities together.

 Camp Kinderland has an 8 bed infirmary staffed at all times by two live-in nurses.
-We have a decades-long relationship with a pediatric group in Great Barrington, Mass., and with Fairview Hospital in Great Barrington and Winsted Memorial in Winsted, CT.
 Camp has a dedicated driver for doctor’s visits.
-Camp nurses dispense all daily medications at the dining room or between meals as needed, and will be in contact with families of any child who needs medical care outside of first aid and minor medical situations,
+Camp nurses dispense all daily medications at the infirmary, and will be in contact with families of any child who needs medical care outside of first aid and minor medical situations.

 Children are responsible for keeping their cabins and areas clean, but a maintenance crew follows up on a regular schedule with more substantial cleaning.
 All cabins have indoor plumbing, hot water and electricity.
 Counselors monitor tooth brushing and hand washing, and campers have showers on their scheduled programs to make sure younger campers in particular shower regularly.
 A camp mom or dad “inspects” the bunks every day, checks the clotheslines, re-distributes lost and found items, and pays special attention to health and hygiene issues among the younger campers.
 Laundry is sent out once each week.